-Before you start your flooring installation, it is important to adhere to the following points contained in this Installation Guide:
+Before you start your flooring installation, it is important to adhere to the following points contained in these Installation Instructions:

 - All panels must be acclimated to the heated home environment at least 24-48 hours prior to use.

 - All panels must be installed with the RevolutionPly® plywood label facing down towards the subfloor.

 - When using a pneumatic fastener tool that incorporates an adjustable depth-drive control, test the depth with a few fasteners to make sure that it is not set too high causing the fasteners to "blow-through" the top plies of the RevolutionPly® panel.
 All fasteners should be slightly counter-sunk.
 THIS IS AN IMPORTANT STEP, AS FASTENER "BLOW-THROUGH" MAY CAUSE A FLOORING FAILURE.

 - If the adjustable depth-drive control feature is not available, adjust the air pressure on the compressor to an appropriate level in order to avoid fastener "blow-through."
 Test the depth with a few fasteners to make sure they do not "blow-through" the top plies of the RevolutionPly® panel.
 All fasteners should be slightly counter-sunk.
 THIS IS AN IMPORTANT STEP, AS FASTENER "BLOW-THROUGH" MAY CAUSE A FLOORING FAILURE.